solidjs-community/rollup-preset-solid/README.md

 - Minimal - two lines config
 - No lock-in - you are in total control of the rollup config
 - Best practices for publishing solid libraries by compiling for `esm`, `cjs`, `jsx`, `umd` and `tsc`
-- Automatically clean `dist` fodler on build
+- Automatically clean `dist` folder on build

 ## Usage